Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: The generalized no-go theorem in two dimensions

 \section{The generalized no-go theorem in two dimensions}

 In this section we turn to the implications of the generalized no-go theorem for two-dimensional theories, including in particular the ZZWY model.

 The main difference between four dimensions and two dimensions is the following.
 Assume that the asymptotic states of the reduced model consist of massless fermions only.
 As we pointed out in Sec.~\ref{nogo}, in four dimensions this guarantees that all the interactions of these fermions will be irrelevant.
-The reason is simply that the lowest possible interaction is a four-fermion interaction, which is a dimension-six operator.
+The reason is simply that the lowest-dimension interaction is a four-fermion operator, whose mass dimension is six (or higher; depending on whether or not it contains derivatives), which is always irrelevant.